talentdeficit/jsx/README.markdown

 -   `{key, binary()}`

-    a key in a json object. this is guaranteed to follow either `start_object` or a json value. it will usually be a `utf8` encoded binary. see the options under [data types](#data_types) for possible exceptions
+    a key in a json object. this is guaranteed to follow either `start_object` or a json value. it will usually be a `utf8` encoded binary. see the [options](#option) for possible exceptions

 -   `{string, binary()}`

-    a json string. it will usually be a `utf8` encoded binary. see the options under [data types](#data_types) for possible exceptions
+    a json string. it will usually be a `utf8` encoded binary. see the [options](#option) for possible exceptions

 -   `{integer, integer()}`